steve-lebleu/kompletr/README.md

 ## Options

-Following options are availables :
+Following options are available :

 * **url**: string, path of the server script which return JSON data
 * **field**: string, name of the field to use for sort data on client side